frederic-perez/AmE-dictionary/data/idioms.md

 __in the gutter__
 __in the heat of (something)__ During a time of extreme action, emotion, or agitation. _Soldiers have to train themselves not to feel fear in the heat of battle._
 __in the hope of__ :two: With the expectation, intention, or desire of (something or something happening).
-__in the hope that__ With the expectation, intention, or desire that (something will happen).
+__in the hope that__ :two: With the expectation, intention, or desire that (something will happen). _He strove to be well-behaved in prison, in the hope that he would be let out early on parole._
 __in the hot seat__
-__in the house__ Present before an audience.
+__in the house__ :two: Present before an audience.
 Used as an announcement, especially to generate excitement. _We’ve got DJ Kaleem in the house, ready to throw down some sick beats for y’all!_
 __in the hunt__ In a group of people who are all in pursuit of specific achievement, award, or goal._ Our team is only a few wins shy of securing a playoff spot, and then we’ll be in the hunt for the championship title!_
 __in the interim__ In the time before something happens; in the meantime.
 __in the know__ :seven::hammer:
 __in the lap of the gods__ Decided upon or controlled by luck, chance, or fate; outside of one’s control or influence.
 __in the last analysis__ When everything has been considered; when all the facts are known or the truth has come to light.
 __in the last week__ “In the last week” refers to the period of time that began seven days ago and ended today. (“Last week” refers to the period of time from the previous Sunday to the current Saturday.)
-__in the least__ :two::hammer: _Apparently you didn’t understand me in the least._
+__in the least__ :five::hammer: _Apparently you didn’t understand me in the least._
-__in the long run__ :three: Over a relatively long or extended length of time in the future.
+__in the long run__ :four: Over a relatively long or extended length of time in the future.
 __in the long term__
 __in the loop__ :three::hammer:
 __in the lurch__ In a particularly awkward, difficult, or troublesome situation. _I’ll really be left in the lurch if the manager decides to quit before this project is finished._ _The TV series was left in the lurch._
-__in the making__ :four::hammer:
+__in the making__ :five::hammer:
 __in the middle of nowhere__ :three: In a place that is far away from other people, houses, or cities. _We got lost in the middle of nowhere._
-__in the midst of (something)__ :three::hammer:
+__in the midst of (something)__ :four::hammer:
 __in the midst__
+__in the mix__
 __in the money__
+__in the name of__ __2__ With someone or something as a basis, reason, or motivation. _They’re releasing the documents in the name of transparency, but I don’t think anyone is really interested in them._ _How many people have been killed in the name of religion?_
-__in the next breath__ _(especially when speaking)_ In or at the very next moment or opportunity; in a very short space of time.
+__in the next breath__ :three: (especially when speaking) In or at the very next moment or opportunity; in a very short space of time. _The boss spent nearly an hour talking about how we had to cut spending in the office, but in the next breath, he was telling his secretary to upgrade his company car._
-__in the nick of time__ :two: Just at the critical moment; just in time. _I got to the drugstore just in the nick of time.
+__in the nick of time__ :three: Just at the critical moment; just in time. _I got to the drugstore just in the nick of time.
 It’s a good thing, because I really need this medicine!_
 __in the nude__ _Sleeping in the nude._
 __in the offing__ :dart::two: __1__ In the near or immediate future; soon to come: _with exams finished and graduation in the offing._ _A budding rivalry could be in the offing._ __2__ Nearby; at hand.
-__in the pipeline__ :dart: In progress or about to be started or implemented. _Don’t worry, your raise is in the pipeline for next quarter._
+__in the pipeline__ :dart::two: In progress or about to be started or implemented. _Don’t worry, your raise is in the pipeline for next quarter._
-__in the pocket of (someone)__ Under the direct control or influence of someone or some group.
+__in the pocket of (someone)__ :two: Under the direct control or influence of someone or some group, especially through illegal or unscrupulous financial means. _It’s pretty obvious that the country’s legislators are all in the pocket of corporations._
 __in the public eye__
-__in the same mold__ Of or in the same or similar style, fashion, or manner.
+__in the same mold__ :two: Of or in the same or similar style, fashion, or manner.
 __in the short run__ :two: Over a relatively brief period of time; in, during, or for the immediate future.
 Usually used in contrast with the long term or the far future. _While their latest product saw lots of buyers in the short run, they failed to create enough buzz to generate long-term sales._
-__in the short/medium/long term__ During a short/medium/long period of time in the future.
+__in the short/medium/long term__ :two: During a short/medium/long period of time in the future.
-__in the sticks__ In the countryside, especially in a rustic or particularly unsophisticated area.
+__in the sticks__ :two: In the countryside, especially in a rustic or particularly unsophisticated area. _Jane was sick of living in the sticks and dreamed of spending her life in New York City._
 __in the thick of it/(something)__ :nine::m: [:sound: in the thick of it] Very busy; in the middle of or preoccupied with something or several things. _Utah Clean Energy has been in the thick of it._ _When you are in the thick of it, that is sometimes the last thing you want to hear._
 __in the thick of things__ Very busy; in the middle of or preoccupied with something or several things. _Sorry I couldn’t make it to your birthday lunch on Wednesday—I’m afraid I’m really in the thick of things at the moment._
-__in the throes of (something)__ Suffering from or struggling with something. _I’m sorry I never called you back—I’ve been in the throes of illness for days._ _Amazon’s AI chatbot, Q, might be in the throes of a mental health crisis._
+__in the throes of (something)__ :two: Suffering from or struggling with something. _I’m sorry I never called you back—I’ve been in the throes of illness for days._ _Amazon’s AI chatbot, Q, might be in the throes of a mental health crisis._
-__in the unlikely event (that) (something) happens__ If a very improbable outcome turns out to be the case.
+__in the unlikely event (that) (something) happens__ :two: If a very improbable outcome turns out to be the case.
-__in the view of (someone)__ In someone’s or some group’s opinion.
+__in the view of (someone)__ :two: In someone’s or some group’s opinion.
-__in the wake of (something)__ __1__ In the aftermath of something, often as a consequence. _In the wake of the scandal, several committee members resigned._ __2__ Coming immediately after something. _In the wake of the final scene, the audience burst into applause._
+__in the wake of (something)__ :dart::three: __1__ In the aftermath of something, often as a consequence. _In the wake of the scandal, several committee members resigned._ __2__ Coming immediately after something. _In the wake of the final scene, the audience burst into applause._
-__in the wild__ :two: In naturally occurring conditions or environments.
+__in the wild__ :three: In naturally occurring conditions or environments.
 __in the wind__
+__in the woods__ __1__ Being in a forest or a natural woodland area. _We went camping in the woods._ __2__ It can also mean being in critical condition, near death’s door.
 __in the works__ :five: In progress; being completed or implemented.
 Being prepared; being planned; being done. _We’ve got a couple life tapings in the works._
 __in the zone__ :two::hammer:
 __in their own right__